Butler vs. Eastern Michigan: Odds, spread, over/under - November 6

 Butler vs. Eastern Michigan: Odds, spread, over/under and other Vegas lines - November 6

-The Butler Bulldogs go up against the Eastern Michigan Eagles on Monday, November 6, 2023 at 8:00 PM ET in the season opener for both teams.
-The matchup airs on Fox Sports 1.
+The Butler Bulldogs will open their 2023-24 campaign matching up with the Eastern Michigan Eagles on Monday, November 6, 2023 at 8:00 PM ET on Fox Sports 1.

-In this article, you can find odds and spreads for the Butler vs. Eastern Michigan matchup across multiple sportsbooks.
+In this article, you can find the spread and odds across multiple sportsbooks for the Butler vs. Eastern Michigan matchup.

 Butler vs. Eastern Michigan Game Info